OskyRosky/CrossValidation/README.md

 By carefully selecting the appropriate cross-validation strategy, data scientists can balance model performance evaluation with computational feasibility, ensuring that even resource-intensive models can be properly validated.

 # V. Real world applications.

+Cross-validation is an essential technique in machine learning and statistical modeling, helping to improve model reliability and generalization.
+It is widely used in different industries, allowing data scientists to test, optimize, and validate models before deploying them in real-world scenarios.
+Below are 10 practical applications where cross-validation plays a crucial role in ensuring robust performance.